What is an NSF Fee?

 Balance Your Checkbook

-Every time you write a check, you may want to balance your checkbook.
+Every time you write a check, you may want to balance your checkbook to avoid NSF fees.
 If you realize you don’t have enough funds to cover a check you’re about to write, come up with an alternative payment method.

 Set Up Low Balance Alerts

 You can enroll in low balance alerts through your bank or credit union.
 You’ll get notified every time you’re about to overdraft or your checking account dips below a certain threshold.

 With overdraft protection, your checks will go through, even if you don’t have enough money in your account to cover them.
 The caveat, however, is that you’ll have to pay for overdraft fees, which are not cheap.